Exciting news for our foodie readers around Asia!

 “I’m so excited for people to see the show.
 Of course there are other more popular street food dishes in the country, but for the audience to be able to see something more than the usual means there is so much of our (food culture) that people have yet to explore and try out,” Jude said.

-Just in time for the National Filipino Food Month, Street Food streams on Netflix starting April 26.
+Just in time for the National Filipino Food Month, Street Food streamed on Netflix starting April 26.
 Pro-tip: avoid watching with an empty stomach.

 Cebu Pacific flies to Cebu from across the network. cebupacificair.com